Skip to main content

 (int, slice, int) idict_get_max?(cell dict, int key_len) asm (-> 1 0 2) "DICTIMAX" "NULLSWAPIFNOT2";

-Computes the maximum key k in dictionary dict, the associated value x, and returns (k, x, -1).
-If the dictionary is empty, returns (null, null, 0).
+Finds the largest key k in the dictionary dict and returns (k, x, -1), where x is the value associated with k.
+If the dictionary is empty, it returns (null, null, 0).

 dict_get_min_ref?